crypticorn-ai/api-client-python/crypticorn/hive/docs/FeatureSize.md

 # FeatureSize

-All ever existing feature sizes
+All existing feature sizes.
+Some might no be available in the latest data version, but kept for older versions.

 ## Enum